-- If you hear a "chirp" about once a minute, replace the battery. - If you experience frequent non-emergency alarms (like those caused by cooking smoke), try relocating the Smoke Alarm. - If the alarm sounds when no smoke is visible, try cleaning or relocating the Smoke Alarm.
+- If the alarm sounds when no smoke is visible, try cleaning or relocating the Smoke Alarm.
 The cover may be dirty. - If the alarm does not sound during testing, try installing a new battery, and make sure it is snapped in securely.